higginsc-git/Design-Envelopes-for-Uniform-Loads/README.md

 # Design Envelopes

 A browser-based tool for computing dead load and pattern-loaded live load design envelopes on simply-supported beams with optional cantilevers on both ends.
-Envelopes are generated at 2 ft spacing along the bridge using influence line integration.
+Envelopes are generated at 2 ft spacing along the span using influence line integration.

 ## Author